 These Mainers have all joined the Natural Resources Council of Maine (NRCM) in submitting comments to the Land Use Planning Commission (LUPC) to oppose Wolfden’s petition to rezone 528 acres for its mining operation.
 We took a moment to pull out some inspiring comments shared by local residents who oppose this project.
 These comments demonstrate just how deeply concerned Maine people are about the pollution that would result from Wolfden’s operation, should this dangerous proposal be accepted.
 These concerns are not only for the environment but also extend to the economy, which relies on clean, healthy natural resources.

-It’s not too late to join this chorus of opposition.
-The LUPC is still accepting public comments.
 We encourage you to tell LUPC that it should reject Wolfden’s application for rezoning because the company has no prospects of being able to operate its proposed mine without seriously damaging Maine’s environment.
 Make your voice heard by sending an email to the staff at LUPC at Wolfdenrezoning.LUPC@maine.gov.

 —Todd Martin, NRCM Grassroots Outreach Coordinator